 What is involved with the air abrasion procedure?

 The Isolite isolating system will be used to relax the jaw, protect the cheeks and tongue, and keep the area free of saliva.
 Under specialized lighting and magnification, the teeth will be sprayed with water and particles including aluminum oxide and silica.
 Jets of compressed air, delivered through a dental hand-piece, provide enough force for the particles to remove the decay.
-The water and will be eliminated from the mouth with a suction device.
+The water, particles and decay will be eliminated from the mouth with a suction device.

 Our Caring & Trained Team of Professionals Are Ready to Help You get Healthy Today!